 CDHA is committed to providing high quality services to meet the needs and aspirations of our tenants.
-Our Management Committee agrees on our rent review every year to ensure both affordability and viability to our tenants of the Association.
+Our Management Committee agrees our rent review every year to ensure both affordability and viability for the tenants of the Association.
 Some of our rents continue to be amongst the lowest in the sector.
-This year more than ever has presented difficult decisions for all Associations.
-You may be aware that the Scottish Government has passed a law that rents in the Social and private sectors cannot be increased before 1 April next year.
-This is in line with our normal process.
-We understand that the Scottish Government will review this in January 2023 in respect of the law as it applies to Registered Social Landlords.
-We, therefore, require to consult on the basis that if the restrictions are lifted we will carry on with our normal rent increase and improvement works.
+This year once again, has presented difficult decisions for all Associations.